charsi/charsi.github.io/posts/bhutan-trip-log-ii.md

 Got a call from my dad to wake me up.
 Of course the alarms didn't go off again.
 But I am up, phew.
 Got to the bus depot at 5.50.
 The counters only started opening at 6.30.
 Made this video -

 Still no canceled tickets.
-I convince a driver of bus going to Tashigang to take me on on the engine hood.
-Ha.
+I convinced a driver of bus going to Tashigang to allow me to travel on the engine hood of the bus.
 I also get my bags loaded on the top of the bus..
-10 mins later I realise my travel permit is in those bages at the top of the bus, under the tarpaulin.
+10 mins later I realise my travel permit is in those bags at the top of the bus, under the tarpaulin.
 Will have to deal with that situation later.
 Right now I don't have a bus seat.
 I keep pestering the counter ladies.
 It pays off.
 At 7.05 somebody turns up to cancel a ticket to Bumthang.
 The ticket lady points him to me.

 >*Would I like to buy a ticket to Bumthang?